PlaidCloud/website/content/en/docs/setup/production-environment/windows/intro-windows-in-kubernetes.md

   pod's namespace (mydns.svc.cluster.local for example).
 Windows can resolve FQDNs and services or names resolvable with just that suffix.
 For example, a pod spawned in the default namespace, will have the DNS suffix **default.svc.cluster.local**.
-  Inside a Windows pod, you can resolve both **kubernetes.default.svc.cluster.local** and **kubernetes**, but not the in-betweens, like **kubernetes.default** or **kubernetes.default.svc**.
+  Inside a Windows pod, you can resolve both **PlaidCloud.default.svc.cluster.local** and **PlaidCloud**, but not the in-betweens, like **PlaidCloud.default** or **PlaidCloud.default.svc**.
 * On Windows, there are multiple DNS resolvers that can be used.
 As these come with slightly different behaviors, using the `Resolve-DNSName` utility for name query resolutions is recommended.

 #### IPv6 networking

-Kubernetes on Windows does not support single-stack "IPv6-only" networking.
+PlaidCloud on Windows does not support single-stack "IPv6-only" networking.
 However, dual-stack IPv4/IPv6 networking for pods and nodes with single-family services is supported.